Ethiopia: Literature

-The Ethiopian literature traced back to the Aksumite period in the 4th century, most of them are merely religious motifs.
-In royal inscription, they employed both Ge'ez and Greek language, but the latter was dismissed in 350.
-Unlike most Sub-Saharan African countries, Ethiopia has ancient distinct language, the Ge'ez, which dominated political and educational aspects.
-In spite of the current political instability in the country instigates endangering cultural heritage of these works, some improvements are made for preservation in recent years.
+Ethiopian literature traces back to the Aksumite period in the 4th century, mostly religious motifs.
+In royal inscriptions, it employed both Ge'ez and Greek language, but the latter was discontinued in 350.
+Unlike most Sub-Saharan African countries, Ethiopia has an ancient distinct language, the Ge'ez, which dominated political and educational aspects.
+In spite of the current political instability in the country endangering cultural heritage of these works, preservation has improved in recent years.

+During and the approximate time of the Middle Ages composers such as Abba Gorgoryos and Giyorgis of Segla have influenced Ethiopian languages such as writing one of the earliest instances of Amharic and dictionaries of Ge'ez and such.
+Also encompassing religious hymns and doctrine justifications regarding issues in the Ethiopian Orthodox church and practices.

 The Ethiopian literary works mostly consisted of handwritten codex (branna, or ብራና in Amharic).
 It is prepared by gathering parchment leaves and sewing to stick together.
-The codex size is considerably varies depending on volumes and preparation.
+The codex size varies considerably depending on volumes and preparation.
 For example, pocket size codex lengthens 45 cm, which is heavier in weight.
-Historians speculated that archaic codex is existed in Ethiopia.
+Historians speculated that archaic codex existed in Ethiopia.
 Today manuscripts resembling primitive codex are still evident for existence where parchment leaves are convenient for writing.

 Another notable writing book is protective (or magic) scroll, serving as written amulet.
 Some of these were intended for magical purpose, for example ketab is used for magical defence.
-Scrolls typically produced by debtera, non-ordained clergy expertise on exorcism and healings.
-About 30 cm scroll is portable whereas 2 cm is often unrolled and hanged to the wall of house.
+Scrolls were typically produced by debtera, non-ordained clergy expertise on exorcism and healings.
+About 30 cm scroll is portable whereas 2 cm is often unrolled and hanged to the walls of houses.
 Scrolls emulating original medium of Ethiopia literature is highly disputed, where there is overwhelming evidence that Ge'ez language books were written in codex.
-In lesser, Ethiopia used accordion books (called sensul) which was dated to late 15th or 16th century, made up of folded parchment paper, with or without cover.
-Those book usually contain pictorial representation of life and death of religious figures, or significant texts have also juxtaposed.
+In lesser, Ethiopia used accordion books (called sensul) which were dated to late 15th or 16th century, made up of folded parchment paper, with or without cover.
+Those books usually contain pictorial representation of life and death of religious figures, or significant texts have also juxtaposed.